kr-g/mpymodcore/README.md

 ### New to fiber ?

-Like an async coroutines is a fiber an approach of cooperative multitasking.
+Like an async coroutine is a fiber an approach of cooperative multitasking.
 Whereas objectives are the same.

 Pros and Cons?